KuroiKitsune73/yandex-contest/README.md

 In other cases it will return "NO".

 In input we separate each letter and append it in list.
 In output we print the function with our input words.

+**Task G.The rabbit learns geometry**

+Time limit: 4 seconds

+Memory limit: 80Mb

+Input: standard input or input.txt

+Output: standard output or output.txt

+The curious rabbits love exploring geometry as they hop around the garden beds.
+Our rabbit is no exception.
+Today, it decided to study a new shape: a square.

+The rabbit dashes across a garden bed, which is a **grid of N × M cells**.
+Some of these cells contain carrots, while others do not.

+Let's assist our inquisitive rabbit in finding **the side length of the largest square** that can be completely filled with carrots.

+**Input format:**

+The first line contains two natural numbers, N and M (where 1 ≤ N, M ≤ 1000).
+Following that, there are N lines, each with M numbers separated by spaces.
+A number is 0 if there's no carrot in the cell, or 1 if there is a carrot.

+**Output format:**

+Print a single number, representing the side length of the maximum square filled with carrots.

+**Example**

+Input:

+4 5
+0 0 0 1 0
+0 1 1 1 0
+0 0 1 1 0
+1 0 1 0 0

+Output:

+2

+*All test cases passed.*

+*Time: 421ms*

+*Memory: 43.04 Mb*

+First, we create a matrix dp that will store the maximum side length of a square filled with carrots for each cell on the field.

+• Next, we fill the dp matrix as follows:
+    * If a cell contains a carrot, its maximum side length is 1.
+    * If a cell does not contain a carrot, its maximum side length is 0.
+    * If a cell contains a carrot and its neighbors also contain carrots, its maximum side length is the minimum of its neighbors' maximum side lengths + 1.

+Finally, we find the maximum side length of a square in the dp matrix and output it. 🥕